How to Propagate Geraniums

 Rooting Geranium Cuttings in Water

-Fun Fact: You can also grow geraniums in the sand!
-Put the cutting in a pot full of sand, and make sure that you are keeping it moist by spraying water every 1-2 days.
-Keep it at a location where it gets bright light, and it will root in a few week’s time.
+Fun Fact: Did you know?
+You can also grow geraniums in sand!
+Just stick the cutting in a pot full of it with a bit of compost, and spray it with water every 1-2 days to give it moisture.
+Keep it in a location where it gets bright light, and it will root in a few weeks’ time.

 Recent Posts